vespa-engine/documentation/en/tutorials/hybrid-search.md

 {% endhighlight %}</pre>

 The query retrieves and ranks `MED-10` as the most relevant document—notice the `totalCount` which is the number of documents that were retrieved for ranking phases.
-In this case, we exposed 65 documents to first-phase ranking, it is higher than our target, but also fewer than the total number of documents that match any query terms.
+In this case, we exposed about 50 documents to first-phase ranking, it is higher than our target, but also fewer than the total number of documents that match any query terms.

 In the example below, we change the grammar from the default `weakAnd` to `any`, and the query matches 1780, or almost 50% of the indexed documents.